City teaming up with communities across Dane County to tackle climate change

-Seeking to confront climate change “head-on” locally, Dane County announced last week a novel collaboration between officials throughout the county to work on ways to do that, including with Verona Mayor Luke Diaz.
+Seeking to confront climate change “head-on” locally, Dane County announced last week a novel collaboration between officials throughout the county to work on ways to do that, including Stoughton Mayor Tim Swadley.

 In a news release Aug.
 15, Dane County Executive Joe Parisi and Madison Mayor Satya Rhodes Conway announced the “first of its kind collaboration” to bring together elected officials, administrators and staff who work on sustainability issues from nearly two dozen cities, villages, and towns in Dane County.

+The group will re-convene this winter to review progress made by those groups and “develop implementation plans for using sustainable strategies in both the public and private sectors,” according to the news release.

-Dane County, the City of Madison, and a number of other local communities have agreed to achieve 100% sustainability, in energy reducing carbon emissions and implementing practices that help improve resiliency for extreme weather events.
+Dane County, the City of Madison and a number of other local communities have agreed to achieve 100% sustainability, reducing carbon emissions and implementing practices that help improve resiliency for extreme weather events.

 Parisi said addressing climate change and advancing clean, green energy projects is a “shared mission” of communities around Dane County.